nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/working-groups/rda-multilingual-vocabularies.md

+---
+layout: page
+title:
-# RDA Alignment of Multilingual Vocabularies in the Social Sciences and Humanities WG
+  RDA Alignment of Multilingual Vocabularies in the Social Sciences and Humanities WG
+permalink: /objective/A/working-groups/rda-multilingual-vocabularies
+---

 This working group intends to address challenges concerning the interoperability multilingual nature of controlled vocabularies in the social sciences and